Slow Mixing of Glauber Dynamics for the Six-Vertex Model in the Ordered Phases: Introduction

 The disordered phase is the set of parameters $(a,b,c) \in \R_{> 0}^3$ that satisfy $|\Delta| < 1$, and Glauber dynamics is expected to be rapidly mixing in this region because there are no long-range correlations in the system.
-The ferroelectric phase is defined by $\Delta > 1$, or equivalently when $a > b + c$ or $b > a + c$.
-We show in this paper that Glauber dynamics can be slow mixing at any point in this region (\Cref{fig:phase-diagram-us}).
-The antiferroelectric phase is defined by $\Delta < -1$, or equivalently when $a + b < c$, and our second result significantly extends the antiferroelectric subregion for which Glauber dynamics is known to be slow mixing.
-The phase diagram is symmetric over the main positive diagonal, and this follows from the fact that $a$ and $b$ are interchangeable parameters.
-To see this, consider the automorphism that rotates each of the six vertex types by ninety degrees clockwise.
-Under the zero field assumption, this is equivalent to simply rotating the entire model, so we can assume without loss of generality that if a mixing result holds for one point in the phase diagram, it also holds at the point reflected over the main diagonal.
+The ferroelectric phase is defined by $\Delta > 1$, or equivalently when we have $a > b + c$ or $b > a + c$.
+The antiferroelectric phase is defined by $\Delta < -1$, or equivalently when $a + b < c$.

+The phase diagram is symmetric over the positive diagonal, which follows from the fact that $a$ and $b$ are interchangeable under the automorphism that rotates each of the six vertex types by ninety degrees clockwise.
+This is equivalent to rotating the entire model under the zero field assumption.
+Therefore, we can assume that mixing results are symmetric over the main diagonal.
+Combinatorially, we show in~\Cref{sec:ferroelectric} that configurations in the ferroelectric phase can be interpreted as intersecting lattice paths that prefer to adhere to each other.
+We carefully exploit this property to show that Glauber dynamics slow mixing.
+In the antiferroelectric phase, configurations prefer vertices of type-$c$ and tend to be closely aligned with one of states with maximum probability that are arrow reversals of each other.